mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 The club has a kayaks and skirts available for members (and those that are curious) that do not possess a boat.
 You only need to bring a swimsuit and a towel.

-If you have any questions email mcmasterwhitewater@gmail.com
+If you have any questions or you would like to sign up for a course please email mcmasterwhitewater@gmail.com

 <div style='float:right;'>
 <br/>